me-louie/Scheduler-DSL/README.md

 // TODO Add grammar once it is finalized.

 ## Getting Started
-External jar dependencies are located within the scheduler/lib folder.
+External jar dependencies are located within the `scheduler/lib folder`.

-Example input files are located within the scheduler/ExampleInputs directory.
+Example input files are located within the `scheduler/ExampleInputs` directory.
 You can load one of these example files or create your own.
 Run the program to generate the .ics file.

 ### Importing .ics to [Google Calendar](https://calendar.google.com/)
 0. (Optional) Create a new Google Calendar by pressing the **+ > Create new calendar** on the left-hand panel.